You may have many questions about fostering and have questions about legal issues. Here are some of the most frequently asked...

 However, if it’s not practical for them to travel, younger children may transfer schools when they move into a long term foster home.

-If your question wasn’t answered in our Frequently Asked Questions Index, please contact our friendly team who will be more than happy to help:
+If your question wasn't answered here, please contact our friendly team who will be more than happy to help.